 The minor in international studies requires 15 hours of coursework from the basic curriculum, nine hours of which must be in courses at the 3000 level or above.
 A cocurricular requirement is one year of college-level study or equivalent of a world language.
+Note: Latin does not count as a second language.
 Courses taken in language study do not count toward the 15 hours of required coursework.